WC-Co Tungsten Carbide

 A characteristic feature of the HVAF process is that particles are heated gently and not fused during spraying.

-Uniformly high hardness and ductility, low stress and porosity result in a substantial increase in the service life of parts protected with HVAF WC-Co coatings in comparison with HVOF tungsten carbide versions.
+Uniformly high hardness and ductility, low stress and porosity result in a substantial increase in the service life of parts protected with HVAF WC-Co coatings in comparison with HVOF tungsten carbide plating versions.

 WCCo 88/12 Powder Properties